ExplainableMachines/group_website/_members/ashwath-shetty.md

 #   twitter: sarahjohnson
 ---

-Ashwath Shetty is a Master student at Saarland University investigating the link between sparsity of neural networks and explainability.
+Ashwath Shetty is a final year Master student at Saarland University studying Computer Science.
+In our group, he investigates the link between sparsity of neural networks and explainability.